At a Glance: Smith & Wesson M&P Sport

-Smith and Wesson has made a name for themselves with their long standing production of quality wheelguns, but since 2006, they’ve also been producing quality AR-15 style rifles.
+Smith & Wesson has made a name for themselves with their long-standing production of quality wheelguns, but since 2006, they’ve also been producing quality AR-15 style rifles.
 I recently picked up an affordably priced M&P15 Sport and took it out for a spin.
 After some prodding from Destinee, I decided to give it a full writeup.

-Chambered in 5.56 NATO, is made of 4140 steel, is 16in length and has a 1/9in twist rate.
-The business end is threaded, and it comes with a A2 style flash hider.
+Chambered in 5.56 NATO, is made of 4140 steel, is 16in length, and has a 1/9in twist rate.
+The business end is threaded, and it comes with an A2 style flash hider.
 It is not a standard government contour, it is thinner under the handguard, but it doesn’t have the recess for the M203 (I need to find another way to install mine) .

 Bolt Carrier Group